m-ab-s/aom/tools/lanczos/lanczos_README.txt

       <outwidth>x<outheight> is output video dimensions
                              only needed in case of upsampling
-      Resampling config of 1:1:1:0 horizontally or vertically is regarded as a no-op in that direction.
+      Resampling config of 1:1:1:0 horizontally or vertically is regarded as a no-op in that direction

 Example usages: